Global survey suggests the need for insurance CEOs to accelerate their transformation and innovation efforts to remain competitive.

 As insurers start to transform their organization and embrace new models and technologies, new risks emerge.
 Emerging technology risks rose to top the list of concerns followed by operational risks, suggesting that CEOs are worried that their transformation initiatives may be straining their business and operating models.
 In response, insurance CEOs seem to be shifting their strategic priorities to focus on fostering innovation, become more data-driven, and implementing disruptive technologies.

 While many CEOs admit concern about the future and emerging technology, less than half of them plan to increase investment into innovation and emerging technologies over the next three years.
 Our view is that many are struggling to balance the need to invest against the challenges of the current low profit margin environment.

 To ensure investments are targeted towards driving future growth, insurers need to look for greater efficiencies from the business and achieve greater understanding in new customer segments, geopolitical trends and disruptive channels.
 Insurers will also need to form more sophisticated ecosystems by working with a variety of external partners.

-Ultimately, insurance organisations need to accelerate their transformation efforts if they hope to live up to their growth and transformation ambitions.
-Here are five key takeaways as insurance CEOs prepare to disrupt and grow:
+Ultimately, insurance organizations need to accelerate their transformation efforts if they hope to live up to their growth and transformation ambitions.
+Here are five key takeaways as insurance CEOs prepare to disrupt and grow.

 We hope that this report provides insights to help you deliver results today but also anticipate the changes you may have to make to be successful in the future.
 If you have any questions about the survey results and ideas, or would like to discuss how KPMG can help your organisation achieve greater success, please do not hesitate to contact your local KPMG advisors.